pedroalvesbatista/singularity-admindocs/configfiles.rst

 ``BIND PATH``:
-This option is used for defining a list of files or directories to automatically be made available when Singularity runs a container.
+This option is used for defining a list of files or directories to automatically be made available when Apptainer runs a container.
-In order to successfully mount listed paths the file or directory path must exist within the container, or Singularity has either overlay or underlay support enabled.
+In order to successfully mount listed paths the file or directory path must exist within the container, or Apptainer has either overlay or underlay support enabled.

 .. note::